simonccc/kopsrox/README.md

 # kopsrox
 automate creating a k3s cluster on proxmox VE using cloud images

-create a cluster, add more nodes, run kubectl and take etcd snapshots quickly with a "kops like" cli
+create a cluster, add more master/worker nodes, run kubectl and create etcd snapshots to s3 quickly with a "kops like" cli

 tested with pve 8.0.3 / k3s v1.27.4+k3s1